 The Financial Value of an A grade

-Education is a lifelong journey, which adds lasting quality to our lives.
-There are so many different educational pursuits we can follow and so many different fields of study, that the only difficulty is choosing what you want to pursue!
+Education is a lifelong journey which adds lasting quality to our lives.
+There are so many different educational pursuits we can follow and many different fields of study.
+The tricky part is choosing what you want to pursue!